apatik/paper-systemd/README.md

 Place the server in `/home/minecraft/paper` then rename the __Paper__ server executable file to `server.jar`.

-Place the file `minecraft.sh` in `/usr/local/bin` and make sure it has execute permissions.
+Place the file `minecraft.sh` in `/usr/local/bin` and make sure it has execute permissions by running `chmod u+wrx minecraft.sh`.

 Place files `minecraft.service` and `minecraft.socket` in `/etc/systemd/system` then run `systemctl enable minecraft`.